ICAST 2004: Bass Industry Trends & New

 Sphere Group Inc.

-rechargeable 12 volt DC Battery Zapper
+Simpson presented the rechargeable 12 volt DC Battery

-battery charger.
-It's a unit small enough to fit in your glove
+Zapper battery charger.
+It's a unit small enough to

-box that plugs into your vehicle's cigarette lighter to give your
+fit in your glove box that plugs into your vehicle's cigarette

-12 volt car battery the juice it needs to jump a dead battery,
+lighter to give your 12 volt car battery the juice it needs to

-says Joe.
-You don't need to hunt down another vehicle to jump
+jump a dead battery, says Joe.
+You don't need to hunt down

-you, need no jumper cables, and don't even have to open the car
+another vehicle to jump you, need no jumper cables, and don't

-hood or get out of the vehicle.
-With a pair of adapter cables,
+even have to open the car hood or get out of the vehicle.
+With a

-you can also use the Battery Zapper on your boat, says Joe.
-The
+pair of adapter cables, you can also use the Battery Zapper on

-unit is rechargeable.
-It stays fully charged and ready for use
+your boat, says Joe.
+The unit is rechargeable.
+It stays fully

-for one year.
+charged and ready for use for one year.

 Outdoor writer/editor and media, contact: